-Cultural competency in health care describes the ability of systems to provide care to patients with diverse values, beliefs and behaviors, including the tailoring of health care delivery to meet patients’ social, cultural and linguistic needs.
-A culturally competent health care system is one that acknowledges the importance of culture, incorporates the assessment of cross-cultural relations, recognizes the potential impact of cultural differences, expands cultural knowledge, and adapts services to meet culturally unique needs.
+Cultural competency in health care describes the ability of systems to provide care to patients with diverse values, beliefs, and behaviors, including the tailoring of health care delivery to meet patients’ social, cultural, and linguistic needs.
+A culturally competent health care system acknowledges the importance of culture, incorporates the assessment of cross-cultural relations, recognizes the potential impact of cultural differences, expands cultural knowledge, and adapts services to meet culturally unique needs.
 Ultimately, cultural competency is recognized as an essential means of reducing racial and ethnic disparities in health care.

-Health Choice Arizona has a Cultural Competency Plan (CCP).
-It outlines our goals and objectives to ensure equally accessible and high quality services are provided in a culturally and linguistically competent manner to the populations we serve.
-Our primary goal is to provide cost effective, high quality, medically necessary health care to all eligible/enrolled members, and while ensuring covered services are delivered without regard to religious, racial, ethnic or social group.
-Our approach in honoring diversity is by working to understand the core needs of those in our service areas and designing services and materials to meet those unique needs strategically.
-HCA oversees and manages the delivery of services with the understanding that these needs must be met within the context of varying human behavior which includes but is not limited to thought, communication, actions, customs, beliefs and values.
-With these key elements in mind, our CCP aims to ensure that:
+Our approach in honoring diversity is by understanding the core needs of those in our service areas and designing services and materials to meet those unique needs strategically.
+HCA oversees and manages the delivery of services with the understanding that these needs must be met within the context of varying human behavior, which includes but is not limited to thought, communication, actions, customs, beliefs, and values.
+With these key elements in mind, our CCP aims to ensure:

 The delivery of culturally and linguistically competent health care and services requires health care providers and/or employees to possess a set of attitudes, skills, behaviors, and policies which enable the organization and staff to work effectively in cross-cultural situations1.
 It reflects an understanding of the need for acquiring and using knowledge of the unique health-related beliefs, attitudes, practices, and communication patterns to improve services, strengthen programs, increase community participation, and eliminate disparities in health status among diverse population groups.